apfister/sdmx-koop-provider/README.md

 - start the server with `npm start`
 - your server is now available at `http://localhost:8080/sdmx`

+## Setting up the Redis Cache
+This provider utilizes a Redis cache.
+At the moment, no other types of caches are supported.
+Using Redis deployed on Microsoft Azure has been a very easy setup and is highly recommended.
+However, you need only supply the following environmnet variables in order for the provider to function.
+- REDIS_HOST
+    - ex: `azure-redis-resource.redis.cache.windows.net`
+- REDIS_PORT
+    - ex: `6380`
+- REDIS_AUTH
+    - ex: `superSecretAuthenticationGoesHere`
+- REDIS_TTL
+    - this will specify, in seconds, how long you want a dataset to "live" for in the cache. after this value, the `getData()` method will fire again to request a "fresh" dataset
+    - ex: `10`

+If you are using Microsoft Azure, you can set these variables in the "Application Settings" section of your App Service web app

 ## Using the Koop Provider

 ### Getting info